 According to InvestorPlace, the inventions that most changed the course of history are the wheel, electricity, Penicillin, semiconductor mechanics, and optical lenses.

 National Inventors Month Activities

 Support a Kickstarter campaign

-A lot of Kickstarter campaigns are about inventive products that have the potential to change the game.
-In the spirit of creativity, fund a Kickstarter campaign that you like.
-Pick one that inspires passion.
+A lot of Kickstarter campaigns (Kickstarter.com) are about inventive products that have the potential to change the game.
+In the spirit of creativity, fund a Kickstarter campaign that inspires your passion.